aweekj/Kiko-plus/_posts/2017-01-10-deep-learning-jupyter-ec2.md

 ```shell
 ssh -i <PATH_TO_PEM> ec2-user@ec2-xx-xxx-xx-xxx.eu-west-1.compute.amazonaws.com
 ```
-As is common practice with Python we will do everything from within a virtual environment.
+As is common practice with Python we will do everything from within a virtual environment (even though it's probably not necessary here since this machine only has one purpose, namely to run our notebook).
 I will use Anaconda as my environment management tool but you can choose any tool of your choice as long as you know how to use it.
 With the preinstalled Anaconda distribution I will activate the default environment named `root`:

 ```shell
 source src/anaconda3/bin/activate root